Deep Learning of Solver-Aware Turbulence Closures from Nudged LES Dynamics: Results

 \subsection{Forcing term analysis}

 Since nudging and model predictions are added to the governing equations as forcing terms, we compare the forcing contributions associated with each of the closure corrections considered above.
-Smagorinsky type closures (SMAG, D-SMAG) are added to the momentum equations as $\nabla \cdot \tau_{smag}$, which acts as a dissipative forcing to represent the forward cascade of energy to the unresolved subgrid scales.
+Smagorinsky-type closures (SMAG, D-SMAG) are added to the momentum equations as $\nabla \cdot \tau_{smag}$, which acts as a dissipative forcing to represent the forward cascade of energy to the unresolved subgrid scales.
 In this work, both NUDGE and NN forcing are added as an extra correction to this forcing, which corrects both the SGS effects and the numerical dissipation on the coarse grid.

-The forcing spectra exhibit a consistent ordering (see Figure~\ref{fig:forcing spectrum}), with D-SMAG showing the smallest magnitude, NN and NUDGE the largest, and SMAG lying in between.
-This is consistent with SMAG being overly dissipative, whereas D-SMAG adapts to the local flow and hence provides a more moderate correction.
+The forcing spectra exhibit a consistent ordering (see Figure~\ref{fig:forcing_spectrum}), with D-SMAG showing the smallest magnitude, NN and NUDGE the largest, and SMAG lying in between.
+This is qualitatively consistent with SMAG being overly dissipative, whereas D-SMAG adapts to the local flow and hence provides a more moderate correction.
 However, neither SMAG nor D-SMAG explicitly compensates for the numerical damping introduced by the LES discretization, while NN and NUDGE supply an additional correction that accounts for both the closure deficit and the discretization-induced damping.
+The corresponding component-wise net forcing fields are visualized in Figure~\ref{fig:cum_forcing_2d} for the two-dimensional case and Figure~\ref{fig:cum_forcing_3d} for the three-dimensional case.

-Another notable observation from the visual comparison in Figure~\ref{fig:3d_forcing_comp} is that, although the forcing magnitudes differ across models, their dominant spatial structure remains broadly similar.
+A notable observation from the visual comparison in the three-dimensional case (see Figure~\ref{fig:cum_forcing_3d}) is that, although the forcing magnitudes differ across models, their dominant spatial structure remains broadly similar.
 This suggests that the regions requiring the largest correction are associated with localized flow features characterized by large resolved gradients and strain rates.
-It further suggests that regions of strong numerical damping also coincide with regions of large strain rate, in which case the largest corrective forcing would reflect a combined influence of subgrid effect and discretization-induced dissipation.
+It further suggests that regions of strong numerical damping also coincide with regions of large strain rate, in which case the largest corrective forcing would reflect a combined influence of subgrid effects and discretization-induced dissipation.